-- Community acupuncture is a superb way to manage pain in the body, fatigue, and emotions such as stress, anxiety or depression.
-You will be laying in a reclining chair and the treatment will occur from the elbows down, knees down, and top of the head or ears.
-(Note: in the POC Suite, only ear acupuncture will be offered.)
+- Community acupuncture is a superb way to manage bodily pain, fatigue, and emotions such as stress, anxiety, or depression.
+You will be laying in a reclining chair and the treatment will occur from the elbows down, knees down, and on top of the head or ears.
 All of your clothes will remain on.
 No need to be nervous!
 Most people either cannot feel the needles, or experience a positive sensation from them!
 Treatments last for 30 minutes.

 All of our volunteer providers are fully trained and licensed in their state of practice.
 You can read more about each individual provider in their bios provided below.

 All participants who are under the age of 18 must have a consent form signed by a parent or guardian in order to be treated in the Community Care Clinic.
 Consent forms will be available at the AID Desk and on the table outside of the Clinic.
 ABSOLUTELY NO ONE under the age of 18 will be treated without a signed consent form from a parent or guardian, as Washington State law does not allow it.

 Our providers are volunteering their time, and both time and space are limited.
 If you sign up for an appointment, it is our full expectation that you will show up for the appointment on time.
 If your plans change, please cancel your appointment so that we may use it for another conference attendee.
 The community care clinic will provide a quiet atmosphere with low lighting.
 Please let us know if you have any specific accessibility needs.
 No tipping, please.

 Angeleana Bumpas, LMT, CCST, specializes in Craniosacral Therapy: a nervous system balancing modality that supports us in reconnecting to our center.
 This modality is not limited to the physical reality, it also provides profound support for emotional stresses.
 Information about her practice can be found at www.casapacificamassage.com.